Fredy Montero: Personal life

 Fredy was born to parents Fredy Montero Sr., a policeman, and Jaynne, who currently reside in Barranquilla, Colombia.
 He is the oldest of four children and has two sisters, Jaynne Jr. and Fyorella, as well as a brother named Luiggi.
 Montero married his girlfriend Alexis Immig, a Gig Harbor native, during a private ceremony in April 2012.
 They have three daughters and live in Bellevue, Washington.

 Montero was named MLS Humanitarian of the Month for March 2011 after raising over $29,000 to donate towards relief for victims of the 2010 Colombian floods.
-Montero threw out first pitch for the Seattle Mariners baseball team against the Cleveland Indians on 21 August 2012, shortly after honoring Félix Hernández's perfect game in his goal celebration against the Vancouver Whitecaps FC.
+Montero threw out the first pitch for the Seattle Mariners baseball team against the Cleveland Indians on 21 August 2012, shortly after honoring Félix Hernández's perfect game in his goal celebration against the Vancouver Whitecaps FC.
 Montero was also the subject of an episode of the MLS 36 documentary series that debuted on 10 August 2012.
 The episode filmed his preparations and gameplay during a friendly against Chelsea F.C. on 18 July 2012.
 The episode revealed that his dog is named FIFA (after the governing body of the sport) and that Montero is a fan of EA Sports' FIFA video game franchise.

 Montero gained permanent residency in the United States in 2010.
 He was accused of sexual assault in April 2010, but the charges were dropped after a prosecutor found insufficient evidence.
 He is a part-owner of Santo Coffee Company, a coffeeshop in Seattle's Roosevelt neighborhood that opened in 2019.